 Some forms of practice make people more perfect than others, though, and the best practice is typically a matter of mental doing.
 So don’t use more passive forms of learning like using rereading.
 Instead, rely on more active learning strategies like self-quizzing or self-explaining.

-In short, people need to practice, setting aside time to developing an area of mastery.”
+In short, people need to practice, setting aside time to developing an area of mastery.

 At this point in the learning process, we want to go beyond the basics—and apply what we know.
 We want to flesh out our skills and knowledge, and people can gain a lot by applying what they know.
 So if you’re learning Spanish, go to Spain.
 Want to get better at public speaking?
 Do more public speaking.

 People can also learn a lot by explaining ideas to themselves, asking themselves: Does this make sense?
 How does this work?
 In much the same way, people gain a lot when they explain ideas to others.
 This helps explain why group work is often so effective: By providing instruction to their peers, individuals gain more.
+Admittedly, this approach to learning requires cognitive struggle, and we should be sure to support our emotional side.
+This means measuring progress and celebrating accomplishments, however small.

 One effective technique in this regard is hypotheticals, and if you’re learning biology, for consider what would happen if living things didn’t evolve over time.
 Same with reading literature.
 Want to better understand Romeo and Juliet?
 Then consider what would have happened if the young lovers had not died in the Shakespeare play.
 Would the Capulets and Montagues have continued their feud?
 These types of questions promote effective learning.